224 days into “Draw an object a day for 365 days“, I walked the short distance from my flat in Poplar, east London, to Chrisp street market.

 The objects I’ve chosen to draw each day over the past 8 months reflect the culture I’m a part of, which can be seen at least partly in terms of objects.
 The market and surrounding shops sell so many objects, which we purchase use on a daily basis.

 All of the drawings are drawn with oil pastel on paper, then glued onto cardboard and cut-out.
+Each day I post a drawing to Instagram.

-Animate objects #2 Cut-out drawings of objects by Paul Doeman.
+Cut-out drawings of objects by Paul Doeman.

 13th – 22nd August Wednesday – Sunday 12-6pm

 You’re an animate object, a sum of many parts.
 Just like a rucksack, chair or ladder you can be taken apart.
 What is it to be an object?
 Is what something is just the product of its many functions?
+Animate objects was the name of an exhibition I put on in 1998; this show is named “Animate objects #2” with a view to continuing some of those ideas.

 Life-size drawings in oil pastel on paper and cut-out, dance and show-off the personalities of some of the objects that surround us.